 '''

+./is -h

+Usage: is [options]

+-L: Lattice length (N=LL)

--b: beta
+-b: beta (options beta overrides the one in config)

 -s: start (0 cold, 1 hot, 2 old config.)

--S: seed
+-S: seed (options seed overrides the one in config)

--n: number of sweeps and measurements
+-n: number of sweeps and measurements of E and M

 -u: seed from /dev/urandom

--r: ranlux_level

 Monte Carlo simulation of 2d Ising Model.
 Metropolis is used by default.
-Using the options, the parameters of the simulations must be set for a new run (start=0,1).
-If start=2, a configuration is read from the file conf. '''
+Using the options, the parameters of the simulations

+must be set for a new run (start=0,1).
+If start=2,

+a configuration is read from the file conf.

+'''

 This is a way to provide a short documentation on the usage of a program.
-Let's see the code, which is found in the file options.f90:
+Let's see the code, which is found in the file options.cpp: